-- Handset loop failure is not applicable to Help Points, but the fault bit is still present for compatibility. - A stuck key is determined by a key being held down for in excess of one minute. - Battery failure is determined by an abnormal rate of change of the battery voltage when subjected to charge current. - Low battery is when there is less than 20% charge remaining. - Temperature is always alerted when it is outside operating limits.
+- Handset loop indicates that the handset cord has been severed or disconnected. - A stuck key is determined by a key being held down for in excess of one minute. - Battery failure is determined by an abnormal rate of change of the battery voltage when subjected to charge current.

-- Power break is when power is lost (when previously externally powered).

-- On/Off/Restart will report if:

-- The unit is turned on.

-- The unit is turned off by the user.

-- o The unit has turned off due to battery exhaustion.

-- The unit had been reset.

-- The unit has restarted.

-- Note that error states will latch until they have been reported - in other words if an error self-clears it will still appear in the next report.
+- Low battery is when there is less than 20% charge remaining. - Temperature is always alerted when it is outside operating limits. - Power break is when power is lost (when previously externally powered). - On/Off/Restart will report if: - The unit is turned on. - o The unit is turned off by the user. - The unit has turned off due to battery exhaustion. - The unit had been reset. - The unit has restarted. - Note that error states will latch until they have been reported - in other words if an error self-clears it will still appear in the next report.
 This is to ensure that intermittent faults are reported.
 "Reported" in this case means reported by any of the available methods, i.e. any of the available options of CFG9, or on a timed basis controlled by STIME, or by a manually issued STATn command.
 Error states can also be cleared with CLRFAULT or INIT commands.